Faculty and Staff

 Dean of Students

 Brendan earned a BA in History from Fordham University and an MA in Educational Leadership from Teachers College, Columbia University.
 He taught Humanities at Codman for four years and especially enjoyed working with the Huntington Theater Company and helping students as they prepared to perform monologues on stage.
-His current interests include baseball, marriage, tucking in his shirt, and honoring shared spaces.
-He is happy to be the crew leader for the Hampton University Crew and is looking forward to their trip to Merrowvista in late September.
+His current interests include baseball, raising children, tucking in his shirt, and being quick, quiet, and friendly in the hallway.
+He is happy to be the crew leader for the Hampton University Crew and is looking forward to their trip to Merrowvista in September.

 10th Grade Science Teacher

-Maggie graduated from Stanford University with a BA in Anthropology and an MA in Religious Studies (Islamic Studies).
-For her degrees, Maggie undertook ethnographic research in the Sea Islands of South Carolina as well as the Western Desert of Australia, and finally traveled to India to complete her thesis on a Sufi community in Delhi.
-Maggie is very excited to return for her second year at Codman in the role of Inclusion Associate.
-As a former member of the Stanford women’s lacrosse team, Maggie enjoys all types of athletics, and will coach the girls’ soccer and softball teams this year.
+Maggie graduated from Stanford University in 2011 with a BA in Anthropology and an MA in Religious Studies (Islamic Studies).
+Maggie joined the Codman staff in 2011 as an Inclusion Associate, and began teaching 10th Grade Physics and HLI Physics in 2012.
+This year, Maggie is very excited to be returning for her third year at Codman, and her second year in the role of Physics teacher.
+As a former member of the Stanford women’s lacrosse team, Maggie enjoys all types of athletics and coaches the Codman girls’ soccer team.
+She also enjoys writing and playing music in her spare time.

 11th and 12th Grade Science Teacher